ari-language/ari/README.md

 ```

 The possible values of this type are `0`, `1`, `2`, which you can use
 to represent `small`, `medium`, `large`.
-This is an incredibly
+This is a powerful concept,
-powerful concept, but this small example doesn't fit with the main
+but this small example doesn't fit with the main goal of arie, to make
-goal of arie, to make things more accessible.
+things more accessible.

-...this is exactly where expressions & labels come in!
-You can break
+...this is exactly where algebraic expressions & labels come in!
+You
-down and label the individual states of a `3` type with a [sum
+can break down and label the individual states of a `3` type with a
-expression](#additive-expressions).
-For example, this sum expression
+[sum expression](#additive-expressions).
+For example, this sum
-produces a sum type that "sums" to the same number of states as the
+expression produces a sum type that "sums" to the same number of
-`3` type:
+states as the `3` type:

 ```lisp
 :size (+ :small 1 :medium 1 :large 1)